burzum/cakephp-file-storage/readme.md

 # FileStorage plugin for CakePHP 2.x

-This is work in progress, the code might and very likely will change for some more time.
+I would call the status of this plugin now beta.

-The code should be now in a usebale state, feel free to play with it and give feedback, I will appreciate it!
+The code should be in a usebale state, feel free to play with it and give feedback, I will appreciate it!

+I'll improve it further and try to automate it a little more, you will know what I mean if you read the Usage section of this document.

 ## Requirements